So this time it’s for real, right?

 But then something happens and a valid excuse to avoid your new adventure presents itself.
 And so we don’t do it.
 That grand, exciting, scary, life-changing thing we were going to do.

-Maybe we eat Lean Cuisine at our desks for a few weeks and troll facebook for our next sexual conquest but that’s as far as it gets.
+Maybe look at the loan application or visit the school website, but that’s as far as it gets.
 How do we make that scary leap from thinking about doing to actually doing?

 Now, I cannot claim to be a total expert on this.
 There are many a thing that I’d like to do/am in the process of doing that may never quite fall under the done heading.
 Opening an Etsy shop, writing a children’s book and competing in a triathlon to name a few.